 Activists and some Minneapolis City Council members have been pushing for a referendum to eliminate the city charter’s requirement to maintain the current structure of the police department in the wake of George Floyd’s death at the hands of police.
 But the council needs the Charter Commission's input to move forward.
 Here’s how it works:

-The current charter, which serves as the city’s constitution, requires Minneapolis to keep a police department with about three officers for every 5,000 residents.
+The current charter, which serves as the city’s constitution, requires Minneapolis to keep a police department with about one officer for every 588 residents.

 Before the City Council can remake policing, they must amend the charter.